-Year 11 ASSESSMENT POLICY & SCHEDULES 2024
+2025 YEAR 11 ASSESSMENT POLICY AND SCHEDULES

-This booklet contains essential information for students attempting courses in Year 11 2023.
+This booklet contains essential information for students attempting courses in Year 11 2025.
 This booklet:

-Specifies the assessment tasks and the weighting for each task

-Provides a schedule of the tasks for each course Outlines the school's assessment policies and procedures
+- Specifies the assessment tasks and the weighting for each task for each course - Outlines the school's assessment policies and procedures

-Please become familiar with this document and retain it for future reference.
+Please become familiar with this document and retain it for further reference.